tringi/rsrcgen/README.md

 First command line parameter is a **full** path to the .info file (details below).
 All following parameters should be in ``abc=xyz`` format.
 These parameters define another variables available in the .info file.

 ## Info file
 The .info file is nothing else than a basic Windows INI file.
 Open the rsrcgen.info file in you favorite text editor to understand what the following talks about.
+There are following sections:

 #### [generator]
-* ``autoincrement`` - the only option available now: when **true** rsrcgen will search in ``[description]`` for ``build``, increments it and writes it back into the .info file
+* ``autoincrement`` - the only option available now: when **true** the rsrcgen will search in ``[description]`` for ``build``, increments it and writes it back into the .info file

 #### [description]
 This section contains predefined variables.
 Command line parameters take precedence.
 Variables can be referenced in any value in the .info file using ``%name%`` syntax.
 Evaluation is recursive so beware endless loops.